How to Become a Psychedelic Therapist: The Scoop on Psychedelic Training Programs

 What Do You Learn in the Training Programs?

-The CIIS program is approximately 180 hours and covers a wider range of topics related to psychedelic therapies.
-After that, more time is spent on historical and philosophical aspects of non-ordinary states of consciousness, including non-substance induced ones as seen in Holotropic Breathwork and deep meditation.
-Learning objectives focus more broadly on psychedelics and empathogens, rather than specifically on MDMA-assisted therapy [3].
+The comprehensive programs range in the number of hours and cover a broad area of topics related to psychedelic therapies.
+Time is spent on historical and philosophical aspects of non-ordinary states of consciousness, including non-substance-induced ones, as seen in Holotropic Breathwork and deep meditation.
+Learning objectives for IPI and Vital focus more broadly on psychedelics, ketamine, and empathogens rather than specifically on MDMA-assisted therapy, as in the Lykos program [3].
+By the end of the program, students should have a deep understanding of safety, preparation, psychedelic therapy modalities, and integration techniques.

-What are the Experiential Components of Psychedelic Trainings?
+What are the Experiential Components of Psychedelic Training Programs?

-Psychedelics administration perceives a first-hand experience in a non-ordinary state of consciousness as valuable.
-This dates back to the first research studies of LSD in the 1950s.
-The prevailing attitude suggests that by understanding the drug effects, the therapists can more readily establish empathetic rapport and presence to support a person’s therapeutic process.
-They can also engender a respect for the power and significance of these experiences.
+A focal point of psychedelic-assisted psychotherapy is the value found in non-ordinary states of consciousness.
+This focus dates back to the first research studies of LSD in the 1950s.
+The prevailing attitude suggests that by understanding the substance effects, therapists can more readily establish empathetic rapport and presence to support a person’s therapeutic process.
+They can also engender respect for the power and significance of these experiences.

 Indigenous communities deem it essential that shamans or ceremonial leaders have personal experience with the psychoactive plants they give to others.
-However, in Western medical practices, the opposite is the case.
-Doctors are rarely encouraged (or even allowed) to take a medication to understand the effects a patient would feel.
+However, in Western medical practices, doctors have no similar encouragement to take a medication to understand the effects a patient would feel.

 Personal Experience Presents a Challenge

 Thus, psychedelics present a new challenge for psychedelic therapists and medical training.
-If there is value in having a personal experience, then how can providers legally pursue an experiential learning component to their training?
-To date the evidence of potential benefits of doing so remain anecdotal due to lack of approved controlled research.
+As many experienced practitioners believe, suppose there is value in the administrator of the substance having had their own experience with psychedelic-assisted psychotherapy.
+How can providers legally pursue an experiential learning component to their training?
+The evidence of the potential benefits of doing so remains anecdotal due to a lack of approved controlled research.
+However, many training programs include experiential sessions, which could be psilocybin in Oregon, breathwork, or ketamine.
+Not everyone is suitable to ingest a psychedelic substance.
+Breathwork or other practices, like shamanic drumming, can be an option to experience expanded states of consciousness without consuming a psychoactive substance.

 Holotropic Breathwork for Experiential Psychedelic Training

-Holotropic Breathwork is one alternative to reach a non-ordinary state of consciousness without consuming any substance.
-A person can enter into similar drug induced states through accelerated breathing and stimulating music.
+Holotropic Breathwork is one alternative to reach a non-ordinary state of consciousness without taking any substance.
+A person can enter into similar drug-induced states through accelerated breathing and stimulating music.

-CIIS incorporates Holotropic Breathwork as experiential learning in their program.
-Therapists may consider alternatives.
+Several programs incorporate Holotropic Breathwork as experiential learning in their program.
+Therapists may consider alternatives for exploring non-ordinary states.
 However, they should do so while considering carefully the legal and ethical guidelines of their licensing board and professional organizations.
 Psychedelic Support and its partners do not encourage or condone the illegal use of substances.

 If psychedelic therapy interests you, then here are some things you can do now to determine if this path is right for you.
 If it is, you can prepare for the future.
 Start by reading books and articles about psychedelic-assisted therapies.
 If you want hands-on experience supporting individuals undergoing a difficult psychedelic experience, one great way to do so is to volunteer for harm reduction services at festivals.
-Of course, taking our FREE psychedelic courses is the best place to start.
+Of course, taking our FREE psychedelic courses is a great place to start (two courses include free continuing education credits).

 Already a health provider?
-Network with other professionals interested in this topic (Professional Connect)and attend psychedelic conferences.
-If you are a clinician, consider joining Psychedelic Support psychedelic educational courses with option of continuing education (CE/CME) for health professionals.
+Network with other professionals interested in this topic (Professional Connect) and attend psychedelic conferences.
+If you are a clinician, consider joining Psychedelic Support psychedelic educational courses with the option of continuing education (CE/CME) for health professionals.
 If you’re already offering ketamine, consider getting you and your staff ketamine training (CE/CME).

 In conclusion, educate yourself and share what you are learning with others.
 A new profession is evolving for psychedelic therapists.
 More opportunities are becoming available for those who wish to pursue a career in psychedelic medicine.